 Two days just went by and we started for Pune at around 10.30 in the morning.
 It is 10 hrs drive passing through Chorla Ghats-Belgaun-Sitara-Pune with a total of 500 km.

 The road through the ghats was good.
-While crossing through it we could see a few big mines Vedanta, Kuddegal, Coldi to name few.
-Few resorts are also there like Wilderness, Delta huts, etc. We reached Belgaun at around 3 and took a lunch break at Samudra The Kebab Factory Family Restaurant right on the highway going to Pune.
+While crossing through it we could see a few big mines Vedanta, Kuddegal, Coldi to name a few.
+Few resorts are also there like Wilderness, Delta huts, etc. We reached Belgaum at around 3 and took a lunch break at Samudra The Kebab Factory Family Restaurant right on the highway going to Pune.

 This restaurant is a newly opened restaurant run by a renowned chef Mr. Kuldeep who has the experience of working of almost 25yrs and has worked with many renowned hotels.
-With so many years of experience, he decided to come back to his home town to give an address to food lovers.
+With so many years of experience, he decided to come back to his hometown to give an address to food lovers.

 This restraint is famous for Kababs and they have a wide variety and buffet options to choose from.
 Although we went to this restaurant randomly but were lucky somehow to have delicious food and when the owner who was inspecting got to know about us he was courteous enough to take care of all our needs.
 With kids with us, he even offered to take water and other essentials with us.

-It’s all 4 lane highway now till Pune.
+It’s a 4 lane highway now till Pune.
 Reached Kohlapur at 5, Satara at 7 but Pune at 9.30 PM.
 You won’t believe there was a huge jam after the cut for Pune city so much so that google show 1 hr 20 min to cover just 30 Kms.
-So ultimately reached my brothers place around 9.30 PM.
+So ultimately reached my brother’s place around 9.30 PM.
 The next day at Pune was relaxing and enjoyed with the family with gup shups and food.

 MORE ABOUT PUNE

-Pune has grown up as an IT city over the period of time.
+Pune has grown up as an IT city over a period of time.
 Since I Have been to Pune now many times so knew places of interest like Aga Khan Palace, Dagru Seth(Ganeshji Mandir), Garden vada pav center, etc.

 To more about Pune please, I would recommend you to read our popular blog on Pune things to do.